Chia-Network/drplotter/README.md

 On your harvester system, set the DRPLOTTER_CLIENT_TOKEN environment variable to the one you [generated with your DrSolver](#setting-up-your-drplotter_client_token).

 ### System with Existing Chia Harvester

+> [!IMPORTANT]
+> Chia Network recently released new harvesters that break changes in config.yaml files.
+If you have trouble with this section on an existing chia harvester, remove your ~/.chia/ directory and setup again using drchia init instead as explained in the next section.

 If you already have a chia setup for your system, you can simply run: